infoocean/Booking_Management_API_Node_ExpressJs_with_Mysql_Sequelize_ORM-Swagger-api-docs/README.md

   `git clone https://github.com/infoocean/Booking_Management_API_Node_with_Mysql_Sequelize.git`
 - Install node version v18.12.1 or use nvm to downgrade your node version.
 - Delete the existing `package.lock.json` and run `npm install`
-- Then you create a postgres database named iLrn with the following credentials:

 #start the project using the command
 nodemon